smitpi/PSToolKit/README.md

 - [New-CitrixSiteConfigFile](https://smitpi.github.io/PSToolKit/#New-CitrixSiteConfigFile) -- All a config file with Citrix server details.
 To be imported as variables.
 - [New-ElevatedShortcut](https://smitpi.github.io/PSToolKit/#New-ElevatedShortcut) -- Creates a shortcut to a script or exe that runs as admin, without UNC
 - [New-GodModeFolder](https://smitpi.github.io/PSToolKit/#New-GodModeFolder) -- Creates a God Mode Folder
+- [New-GoogleSearch](https://smitpi.github.io/PSToolKit/#New-GoogleSearch) -- Start a new browser tab with search string.
 - [New-PSModule](https://smitpi.github.io/PSToolKit/#New-PSModule) -- Creates a new PowerShell module.
 - [New-PSProfile](https://smitpi.github.io/PSToolKit/#New-PSProfile) -- Creates new profile files in the documents folder
 - [New-PSScript](https://smitpi.github.io/PSToolKit/#New-PSScript) -- Creates a new PowerShell script.
 With PowerShell Script Info